nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: First appointment is deleted from the list.
 Details of the deleted appointment shown in the response box.

     3. Test case: `appt -d 0`<br>
        Expected: No appointment is deleted.
-Error details shown in the response box: `Invalid command format!...`.
+Error details are shown in the status message.

     4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the appointment list size)<br>
        Expected: Similar to previous.